skaut/skaut-google-drive-gallery/src/txt/readme.txt

 6. Advanced options

 == Changelog ==

+= 2.13.11 =
+* Fixed an issue with paths containing shortcuts
+* Fixed collisions with other plugins dues to incomplete dependency scoping

 = 2.13.10 =
 * Fixed a race condition that sometimes caused path verification checks to not be run